mattDavo/mattdavo.com/public/content/blog/swiftui-custom-alert.md

 }
 ```

-> **Note**: The SwiftUI live preview can be a bit unreliable with animations, so it's best to test with the simulator or on a device.
+<NoteBlock>**Note**: The SwiftUI live preview can be a bit unreliable with animations, so it's best to test with the simulator or on a device.</NoteBlock>

 With the opacity transition on the left and a slide transition on the right, we get results like this: